 Our activities are all facilitated by experienced and friendly outdoor instructors who provide safe, fun and educational sessions.

-The assessment offers information and checklists to help ensure that COVID-19 guidelines, as set out by the New Zealand Government, are being adhered to through robust understanding of protocols and guidelines set by the Ministry of Health, so you can travel with more peace of mind.
-Visitors can also feel confident in engaging with us knowing that we have completed the COVID Clean Approved assessment – easily recognisable by the Qualmark award and the COVID Clean Approved logo.
+The assessments offer information and checklists to help ensure that COVID-19 guidelines, as set out by the New Zealand Government, are being adhered to through robust understanding of protocols and guidelines set by the Ministry of Health, so you can travel with more peace of mind.
+Visitors can also feel confident in engaging with us knowing that we have completed COVID Clean approved assessments – easily recognizable by the Qualmark and TECNZ awards and logos.
 Additionally, COVID Clean Approved is formally recognised by the World Travel & Tourism Council (WTTC).

 An Adventure Activity is an activity:

 For further information visit What is meant by and adventure activity.

 Safety in the adventure activities sector is mainly regulated through the Health and Safety at Work Act 2015 and the Adventure Activities Regulations.